 Is Lake Titicaca worth visiting?

-I have written a whole travel guide on visiting Puno and the Lake and you dare ask me this question?
+I have written a whole travel guide on visiting Puno and the Lake, and you dare ask me?
 Jokes aside, Lago Titicaca is a magical place and is totally worth visiting.
-But if you have two weeks on your hand, then I would say spend one day in Puno and visit one island of Lake Titicaca to get an idea of the place.
+But if you have two weeks in Peru, then spend one day in Puno and visit one island on Lake Titicaca.

 If you travel to Bolivia, you can also visit the lake from there.
 I have written about visiting Lago Titicaca and Isla del Sol on the Bolivian side in my Copacabana travel guide, the Bolivian establishment on the banks of this humungous lake.